STRENGTH: 1,482 AAF NCOs

-POWs complain about the food situation.
-They do not handle the administration of Red Cross Parcels and have asked the Swiss delegate to protest against the present system to German High Command.
-In addition, the camp lacks facilities for individual preparation of Red Cross Food.
+FOOD: POWs complain about the food situation.
+They do not handle the administration of Red Cross parcels and have asked the Swiss delegate to protest against the present system to the German High Command.
+In addition, the camp lacks facilities for individual preparation of Red Cross food.

-Clothing supply is insufficient; pending arrival of Red Cross shipments.
+CLOTHING: The clothing supply is insufficient, pending the arrival of Red Cross shipments.

-Two American doctors are in charge of the temporary camp infirmary.
-Need of a dental office has been foreseen, but none…installed.
+HEALTH: Two American doctors are in charge of the temporary camp infirmary.
+Need of dental office has been foreseen, but none has yet been installed.

-A sports field lies within the camp.
-There is no organized recreation.
-No theater, no canteen.
-YMCA representatives recently visited camp.
+RECREATION: A sports field lies within the camp, but there is no organized recreation, no theater and no canteen.
+YMCA representatives recently visited the camp.